-There are four options for the heading reference source: GNSS velocity, the magnetometer, an external reference, or none.
-If the setting is an external reference, the user has to provide a heading reference (for example, see GNSS External Receiver on page 55).
-If the setting is none, the estimated heading will drift when little- or-no changes in velocity are sensed (e.g. when stationary or traveling in the same direction at a constant velocity).
-If the setting is the magnetometer, there will be no drift, but the accuracy will only be as good as the magnetometer.
-If using GNSS velocity as a heading reference, the sensor (or sensor platform) has to be moving, or there will be no heading reading.
-Moving the platform in a dynamic way will assist in recapturing the heading.
+If the setting is an external reference, the user has to provide a heading reference (for example, see GNSS External Receiver on page 62).
+If the setting is none, the estimated heading will drift when little-or-no changes in velocity are sensed (e.g. when stationary or traveling in the same direction at a constant velocity).
+If the setting is the magnetometer, there will be no drift, but the accuracy will only be as good as the magnetometer measurement.
+If using velocity as a heading reference, the sensor (or sensor platform) has to be moving, or there will be no heading reading.
+When using the combination settings, multiple heading aiding sources may be used.
+For example, if an external heading source is available but a magnetometer backup heading is desired, select the Mag & External Message option.